theSamPadilla/keyman-tools/README.md

 When this flag is passed, it makes the tool not check the validator keystore cheksum with the checksum of the created secret.
 Set this flag if you choose not to give your service account secret access permissions (`secretmanager.versions.access`).
 The tool will verify the checksums if the file is not set.

+- `skip`
+When this flag is set, the tool will not update the version (the contents) of a secret that already exists on Secret Manager.
+Set this flag if you want run the tool in multiple waves against the same key directory, and want to keep a uniform version across all the Secrets.

 - `help` or `--help` or `h`
 Prints a CLI help message.